LeviGuerra/Machine-Learning-Portfolio/README.md

 **Author: [Levi Guerra](#About-me)**

-Compilation of my public Machine Learning (ML) projects.
+Compilation of my public Machine Learning projects.
 They come in the shape of *Jupyter Notebooks* (Python code with text and images).

-This portfolio contains small projects for different types of ML-algorithms (Supervised, Unsupervised and Deep Learning), and a final section with larger and more ambitious personal ML-projects.
+This portfolio contains small projects for different types of ML-algorithms (Supervised, Unsupervised and Deep Learning), and a final section with larger and more ambitious personal projects.
 Although this repository does not have educational purposes, due to how it is organized and how clear the code and the explanations are, it could have didactical value.

 ### Contents